mahmoudyusof/mahmoudyusof.github.io/articles/scikit-learn-pipelines.md

 ```

-If you want to see the entire selection process and EDA fully explained, you can see the notebook [here](https://www.kaggle.com/mahmoud1youssef/housing-prices-full-solution)
+If you want to see the entire selection process and EDA fully explained, you can see the notebook <a class="mdlink" href="https://www.kaggle.com/mahmoud1youssef/housing-prices-full-solution">here</a>

 ---
 ### Preprocessing